WEC-Sim/WEC-Sim/source/code_structure.rst

 	waves.spectrumType = '<user specified spectrum>';

 When using the JONSWAP spectrum, users have the option of defining gamma by specifying ``waves.gamma = <user specified gamma>;``.
-If gamma is not defined, the default value of gamma equal to 3.3 is used.
+If gamma is not defined, then gamma is calculated based on a relationship between significant wave height and peak period defined by IEC TS 62600-2:2019.

 spectrumImport
 """"""""""""""""""""""""""""""